 for $E_w$ in keV.

-As a summary, equations \ref{eq:prefactor}, \ref{eq:fit_shape} and \ref{eq:fit} forms a model to estimates the noise $\sigma$ from the mean count on detector $I$, and the detectors thresholds, or more precisely, the energy bin width $E_w$.
+In summary, equations \ref{eq:prefactor}, \ref{eq:fit_shape} and \ref{eq:fit} a model the noise $\sigma$ from the mean count $I$ on detector, and the detector thresholds, or more precisely, the energy gap width $E_w$.

-We check the goodness of fit of the parametrization by plotting the estimated standard deviation from $I$ and $E_w$ against the measured one in figure \ref{fig:noise_check}.
-On this figure, one can see that the point align along the dashed line which the $y=x$ line.
-It means that the developed parametrization succeed in explaining the variability of the dataset.
+We checked the goodness of fit by plotting the estimated standard deviation from $I$ and $E_w$ against the measured one in figure \ref{fig:noise_check}.
+On this figure, one can see that the points align along the dashed line which the $y=x$ line.
+It means that the developed parametrization succeeds in explaining the variability of the dataset.